- 7 minutes to read

 Choose the CodeRush | Code Templates… menu item.

-CodeRush menu is placed in Visual Studio Extensions menu for Visual Studio 2019.
-You can restore the default CodeRush menu position in Visual Studio 2019 16.4 or later.
-See the First Steps topic for more information.
+In Visual Studio 2019, CodeRush menu is placed into a new location - in Visual Studio Extensions menu.
+You can reposition the CodeRush menu back to the top level of the Visual Studio menu bar in Visual Studio 2019 version 16.4 or later.
+See the following topic for more information: First Steps.

 The Templates options page looks as follows: